s-victor/rF2CarIconGenerator/README.md

 ## Usage

-1. Download `rF2CarIconGenerator` from release page, and install `ImageMagick`.
+1. Download `rF2CarIconGenerator` from [Release](https://github.com/s-victor/rF2CarIconGenerator/releases) page, and install `ImageMagick`.

 2. Extract `rF2CarIconGenerator.exe` file, place it in `rFactor 2` game root folder.
 This is required for correctly locating and accessing game's `ScreenShots` folder.